 Needless to say, I was hooked and decided to go to school and become an acupuncturist myself.
 I recently founded Northshore Acupuncture Center to help others feel better and live better.

-Amy’s first priority is getting to know you.
-Only then can she provide personalized acupuncture treatments to help your body heal itself.
-She specializes in treating insomnia, depression, anxiety, neck/shoulder/back pain, digestive disorders, and stress-related conditions.
+My first priority is getting to know you.
+Only then can I provide personalized treatments to help your body heal itself.
+I specialize in treating insomnia, anxiety, knee pain, and stress-related conditions.

-Patients describe Amy’s style as approachable, caring, and compassionate.
-She carefully listens to and builds a strong relationship with her patients to develop a detailed understanding of each patient’s overall health and unique needs.
-From this, she develops a comprehensive personalized treatment plan to address not only the patient’s unique pattern of symptoms, but also the root cause of the condition.
-She helps her patients take an active role in their own health by counseling them on food properties according to Chinese Medicine, exercise, meditation, effective sleep habits, and other lifestyle changes.
+Patients describe my style as approachable, caring, and compassionate.
+I carefully listen to and build a strong relationship with my patients to develop a detailed understanding of each patient’s overall health and unique needs.
+From this, I develos a comprehensive personalized treatment plan to address not only the patient’s unique pattern of symptoms, but also the root cause of the condition.
+I help my patients take an active role in their own health by counseling them on food properties according to Chinese Medicine, exercise, meditation, effective sleep habits, essential oils, and other lifestyle changes.
 In this way, effective and lasting results are achieved.

 Amy Landolt graduated with honors from the Midwest College of Oriental Medicine.
 She is a Board Licensed Acupuncturist in Illinois, and is a Diplomate in Acupuncture certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 She is certified as an Acupuncture Detoxification Specialist (ADS) by the National Acupuncture Detoxification Association (NADA) to treat patients with drug addictions, PTSD, and other emotional disorders.